josephgeesen/cribl_take_home/DESIGN.md

 # Design

 ## PROPS
-Store app configurations in a properties file.

-APIKEY - define an API Key used in all API calls, will be generated if non-existent on first run.
+Pass app configurations as arguments on the node command.

 HOST_UI - tells the application if it should host the provided UI, defaults to false.
 PORT - defines the PORT that express will listen on.
 LOG_DIR - defines the directory within which the app will look for logs, defaults to /var/log